WillowHayward/lifesuite/journal-cli/DESIGN.md

 `<name>` can be a single word composed of alphanumeric characters and underscores (`_`).
 If it includes periods (`.`), it will generate multiple tags, separated by the period.
 The rightmost tag, the only one that will be directly associated with the log, has its parent tag to its immediate left, and so on, up to the leftmost tag.

 See 2.3.1 for more information about acceptable values.
+A tag without a value is referred to as a "simple tag"

 Entities and contexts are subtypes of tags.
 An entity is a type of tag denoting a specific subject (e.g. a person, pet, or mysterious figure in the corner of your eye), and a context is a type of tag denoting a specific domain (e.g. a location, or a broad association like "work").
 Entities and contexts share all other features with tags (including values), except that instead of being denoted with `+`, entities are denoted with `@` (`@<name>`) and contexts with `%` (`%<name>`).
 Unless otherwise noted, anything that applied to a log will also apply to the subtypes of logs.